cycomachead/fa19-moocbase/hw0-README.md

 assignments in CS 186.

-In order to ensure that your homework solutions are compatible with the CS186 grading infrastructure, we need to enable you to use the same software environment that we use for grading.
+In order to ensure that your homework solutions are compatible with the CS 186 grading infrastructure, we need to enable you to use the same software environment that we use for grading.

 To that end, we require that homeworks are implemented to execute correctly inside a [docker